emstoudenmire/NetworkSolvers/README.md

     - [ ] replace calls like `tn[v] = T` with `set_index_preservegraph!`

 - DMRG improvements
-    - [ ] Alternative sweeping schemes.
-Go into each subtree then back out.
+    - [X] Alternative sweeping schemes.
+Go into each subtree then back out ("Euler tour").
 May help subspace expansion to be more effective.
     - [X] QN subspace expansion
     - [X] Subspace expansion support
     - [X] Maxdim etc. as a vector support